Killeen–Temple metropolitan area

-Killeen–Temple–Fort Hood is a metropolitan statistical area in Central Texas that covers three counties: Bell, Coryell, and Lampasas.
-As of the 2020 census, the MSA had a population of 475,367.
+Killeen–Temple is a metropolitan statistical area in Central Texas that covers three counties: Bell, Coryell, and part of Lampasas.
+As of the 2023 census estimates, the MSA had a population of 501,333.

 Similar to how the Dallas–Fort Worth metropolitan area of North Texas is often called the Metroplex, locals sometimes refer to this area as the Centroplex.